 The interview will be of a technical nature that will explore your recent research-related studies, particularly project work, including achievements and depth of understanding.
 More general questions may also be asked.

-All candidates are invited to lunch which is then followed by a group journal club.
-During the journal club you will be asked to discuss and review a journal in small groups.
-The groups will consist of current PhD students and other candidates.
+All candidates are invited to attend a group journal club.
+During the Journal club you will be asked to discuss and review a journal in small groups.
+The journal will be shared with candidates in advance.
+The group will consist of current CDT students and other candidates.

 - Meet Potential Supervisors

-We strongly advise that you to take the opportunity to contact your preferred project supervisors before your interview and arrange to meet them on the day of your interview (where possible) or beforehand/via skype to discuss the project in more depth.
+We strongly advise that you to take the opportunity to contact your preferred project supervisors before your interview and arrange to meet them on the day of your interview (where possible) or beforehand virtually to discuss the project in more depth.

-If you have any specific requirements during or in advance of the interview process, please get in touch at least 7 days beforehand.
+If you have any specific requirements during or in advance of the interview process, please contact us at least 7 days beforehand.
 Please let our team know if you would like to meet a Disability Adviser.
 For some people it is useful to meet a Disability Adviser and admissions tutor during your visit, for example to discuss support required.